 Physics and Chemistry of Functional Interfaces

-PH2166 is a semester module in English or German language at Master’s level which is offered in winter semester.
+PH2166 is a semester module in English language at Master’s level which is offered every semester.

 This Module is included in the following catalogues within the study programs in physics.